dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

    <h4>Vaccinations:</h4>
    <p>
     <strong>1st set </strong>of vaccines <strong>@ 8 weeks</strong> (FRCVP) and a
-    veterinary health check is paid by us.
+    veterinary health check is paid by us.</p>
     <p><strong>2nd set</strong> of vaccines
      <strong>@ 12 weeks </strong> (FRCVP booster and intial leukemia vaccine) and with veterinary health check.
 This is
      paid by us also.
 All kittens may react